hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

 1. Create a new worksheet.
 2. Drag the `Profits` pill to the Columns shelf from the Data Pane.
 3. Drag the `Sub-Category` pill to the Rows shelf from the Data Pane.
 4. Change the title of the chart to "Profits by Sub-Category".
 Change the font size to 16.
-Center the title and change the background to light-gray.
+Center the title and change the background to light gray.
 5. Then, order the bars in the bar chart in descending order.
 6. Next, use the Marks card to change the color of the bars to "Sunrise-Sunset Diverging"
 7. Next, use the Marks card to add labels that indicate the sum of the profits for each of the bars.
 (Don't forget the currency symbols!)